untold-titan/untold-titan/README.md

  - I'm from Canada. 🍁
  - Ask me about anything, you can reach me in my discord server, [Army Gang](https://discord.gg/Muaepz4u9G) (I'm Titan, the friendly neighbourhood admin)
  - Pronous: He/Him
- - I have spent a LOT of time playing video games, but probably I've probably spent more time programming.
+ - I have spent a LOT of time playing video games.
+ - Favorite video games?
+Portal 2 and Destiny 2.
  - Fun fact, I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Spiderman.
 My favorite (non-mythic/legendary) pokemon is Iron Valiant, followed by sylveon (I love gen 4 and 9), and my favorite legendary is Rayquaza.